vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/skip.md

 SKIP <number_rows>
 ```

 `number_rows` specifies the number of rows to be skipped.
-It can be an expression that outputs a non-negative integer.
+It can be a non-negative integer integer or an expression that outputs a non-negative integer.

 ## Skip top N rows